satyamsoni2211/pyconf2025_debugging_python_application_like_a_pro/README.md

 - Inspect variables.
 - Step through code.
 - Execute commands in real-time to uncover the root cause of any issue.
-- Important commands.
+- Utilize important commands.

 ### 2. Debugging in Visual Studio Code

 - Configure debugging for diverse project types, from simple scripts to complex FastAPI or Flask applications.
 - Harness the power of VSCode’s intuitive debugging interface to:
-  - Using basic Debugger.
+  - Use the basic debugger.
-  - Creating custom debugging configurations.
+  - Create custom debugging configurations.
-  - Debugging different type of applications.
+  - Debug different types of applications.
-  - Attaching Debugger to running processes.
+  - Attach the debugger to running processes.
-  - Tweak configurations like Environment, working directory, console etc.
+  - Tweak configurations such as environment, working directory, and console.
-  - Conditional Breakpoints.
-  - Analysis Call Stacks.
+  - Set conditional breakpoints.
+  - Analyze call stacks.
-  - Debugging Console for expression evaluation.
+  - Use the debugging console for expression evaluation.

 ### 3. Debugging in PyCharm

 - Explore PyCharm’s advanced debugging tools:
   - Inline variable analysis.
   - Conditional breakpoints.
-  - Call Stack Analysis
+  - Call stack analysis.
-  - Expression Evaluation.
+  - Expression evaluation.
-  - Tweaking configuration for custon debugging.
+  - Tweak configurations for custom debugging.

-### 4. Debugging Containers ( VSCode )
+### 4. Debugging Containers (VSCode)

 - Uncover the mysteries of debugging Python applications running inside Docker containers.
 - Learn how to:
   - Connect your debugger.
   - Trace code running in isolated environments.
   - Resolve issues spanning both code and container configurations.

+### 5. Debugging Containers with PyCharm

+- Leverage PyCharm’s capabilities to debug Python applications within Docker containers.
+- Learn how to:
+  - Set up Docker support in PyCharm.
+  - Configure your project to use Docker as a remote interpreter.
+  - Attach the debugger to a running container.
+  - Inspect and modify code execution in real-time.
+  - Resolve issues that arise from containerized environments.

 ## Why This Matters